The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Posterior Analysis

 Thus, while the yields evolve with progenitor metallicity, our model cannot capture metallicity gradients or localized enrichment episodes.
-This homogenization likely suppresses the intrinsic scatter and spatial dispersion in abundance ratios, potentially smoothing out features such as a broadened [Fe/H] distribution or regional [$\alpha$/Fe] substructure.
+This homogenization likely suppresses the intrinsic scatter and spatial dispersion in the abundance ratios, potentially smoothing out features such as a broadened [Fe/H] distribution or regional [$\alpha$/Fe] substructure.

-Future work involving multi-zone or chemodynamical models, which permit spatially resolved enrichment and mixing, would be required to explore how yield variations manifest in spatial gradients or localized abundance spreads.
+Future work involving multizone or chemodynamical models, which permit spatially resolved enrichment and mixing, would be required to explore how yield variations manifest in spatial gradients or localized abundance spreads.

 Furthermore, we do not explicitly model metallicity gradients as a function of galactic position or height above the plane, limiting our ability to reproduce the full range of spatial abundance variations observed in the bulge \citep{Queiroz2021, lucey25}.
-Nor do we account for stellar migration or radial churning, which can redistribute older, metal-poor stars from the inner disk into the bulge, potentially broadening the modeled age–metallicity relation by ~1–2 Gyr at fixed [Fe/H] \citep{Minchev25, Kubryk15}.
+Nor do we account for stellar migration or radial churning, which can redistribute older, metal-poor stars from the inner disk into the bulge, potentially broadening the modeled AMR by 1--2 Gyr at fixed [Fe/H] \citep{Kubryk15, Minchev25}.